Hero shot of a Whole Foods–style Berry Chantilly Cake sliced to show berry filling and chantilly cream

 If you enjoyed this recipe, don’t miss some of our other favorite cake creations!
 Whether you’re in the mood for a rich chocolate treat or something light and fruity, there’s something here for every kind of cake lover:

-Explore more sweet ideas and let your next cake adventure begin!
+Explore more cake recipes and let your next cake adventure begin!